oscardelama/ImageJ-colorMatrix-js/README.md

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/CopyPasteMatrixRowValues.png "Copy & Paste Matrix row values")

-Of courser, it is not mandatory to copy and paste the matrix values.
+Of course, it is not mandatory to copy and paste the matrix values.
 You can enter and edit them one by one.

 Installation
 -------------

 To install *colorMatrix*, you just have to [download the latest version](https://github.com/oscardelama/ImageJ-colorMatrix-js/blob/master/master/colorMatrix.js) and drop it in the *plugins* folder under the *ImageJ* installation folder.
-The actual location of that folder in your computer depends on which one did you chose during the installation of *ImageJ*.
+The actual location of that folder in your computer depends on which one you chose during the installation of *ImageJ*.
 In the following section we will assume you installed *ImageJ* in the folder suggested by its installer.
 If that is not the case use the corresponding folder.

 ### Windows ###